Student Success Stories - Nicky - Starting Fresh in France

 At first, speaking French felt slow and awkward—especially compared to her usual easy, expressive style in English.
 Nicky described feeling like she had to rehearse every sentence, translating each word in her head before saying anything aloud.

-The turning point came during a trip in Paris, when she was walking through the city to meet friends.
-Focused on her GPS and anxious about getting lost, she completely missed walking past the Moulin Rouge.
-Her friends laughed gently—and pointed out what she’d just passed.
+The turning point came during a trip in Paris with a rather stark and funny realisation.
+When she was walking through the city to meet friends she was so focused on her phone map, so anxious about getting lost that she completely missed walking past the Moulin Rouge.
+It's quite big!

 That moment stuck with her.